Fanatec GT World Challenge

 Reserved for cars conforming to GT3 regulations and using SRO Motorsports Group’s globally recognised Balance of Performance (BOP) criteria, Fanatec GT World Challenge Europe Powered by AWS can trace its roots back to the creation of the Blancpain Endurance Series in 2011.

-New partnerships were forged over the following years, with Fanatec joining as title sponsor and Amazon Web Services (AWS) becoming title presenter, while Rebellion Timepieces was named official timekeeper.
-The rechristened Fanatec GT World Challenge Europe Powered by AWS holds true to its founding principles, with a 10-round championship split evenly between the Endurance Cup and Sprint Cup, while the TotalEnergies 24 Hours of Spa remains the marquee event.
+New partnerships were forged over the following years, with Fanatec joining as title sponsor and Amazon Web Services (AWS) becoming title presenter.
+The rechristened Fanatec GT World Challenge Europe Powered by AWS holds true to its founding principles, with a 10-round championship split evenly between the Endurance Cup and Sprint Cup, while the CrowdStrike 24 Hours of Spa remains the marquee event.